Ravy-LFL/GlycoFreq/README.md

-# Glyco-MKII
+# GlycoFreq
-Contains code for the script Glyco-MKII.
+Contains code for the script GlycoFreq.
 Used to compute from trajectory and topology file, the frequence of residues interacting with carbohydrates.
 It produce a csv file with the residue interacting, and the number of frames while they are interacting with the carbohydrates.
 But also a PDB file for which underline the residues interacting with the carbohydrates.
 With the b-factor corresponding to the frequency.